This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Communication and Record Keeping

-(301) All staff in relevant areas are to be advised in writing by the Program and Faculty Liaison Coordinator in regards to a new program or revised program.
-Relevant areas include Student Recruitment, Admissions and Enrolment, International, Gradschool (if postgraduate) and NUSTAR.
+(306) All staff in relevant areas are to be advised in writing by the Program and Faculty Liaison Coordinator in regards to a new program or revised program.
+Relevant areas include Student Recruitment, Admissions, Enrolments, UoN Global and Student Systems.

-(305) A transition folder should be created on the shared drive for each program, including files on the transition arrangements, correspondence sent, students contacted, and cohort identification where applicable.
-A copy of this documentation should be sent to the Secretary, Program and Course Approval Committee by the PFLC for retention on the central program files within TRIM.
+(310) A transition folder should be created in TRIM for each program, including files on the transition arrangements, correspondence sent, students contacted, and cohort identification where applicable.
+A copy of this documentation should be sent to the Secretary, PCAC by the PFLC for retention on the central program files within TRIM.

 Top of Page